-Speed of access to capital is one of the main needs of a business, but lending processes in many banks remain sluggish and require in-person visits.
-While competitors spend weeks thinking, the window of opportunity closes.
-A study on the digital maturity of SME banking in Uzbekistan shows how the market can shift the paradigm—from a paper application to money in an hour.
+Fast access to capital is a core business need, yet lending processes at many banks remain sluggish and require in-person visits.
+While competitors spend weeks deciding, the window of opportunity closes.
+A study on the digital maturity of SME banking in Uzbekistan shows how the market can shift its paradigm—from paper applications to cash in an hour.

-📄 Download the full research (PDF) — data on 20 banks in Uzbekistan and 110 parameters, maturity rating, and methodology.
+Download the full research (PDF).
+Data on 20 Uzbekistan banks across 110 parameters, maturity ranking, and methodology.

 The Short Answer

-Corporate lending matures when the entire cycle—from application to repayment schedule—takes place online, scoring is automated, and products take the industry into account.
-Currently, branch visits and standard products without industry specifics prevail.
-Maturity here is liquidity that the bank offers to a business exactly when it is needed for growth.
+Corporate lending matures when the entire cycle—from application to repayment schedule—moves online, scoring is automated, and products account for the industry.
+Currently, branch visits and standard, one-size-fits-all products dominate.
+Maturity here means liquidity that the bank offers a business exactly when it needs it to grow.

 A cash gap or a lucrative deal will not wait weeks for approval.
-For a business, the value of a loan heavily depends on how quickly it is available: money "in an hour" and "in two weeks" are fundamentally different products.
-Therefore, lending is evolving from a "product you go to a branch for" to a "built-in feature that proactively offers money on time."
+For a business, a loan’s value depends heavily on how fast it becomes available: cash “in an hour” and “in two weeks” are fundamentally different products.
+Lending is evolving from a “product you visit a branch for” to a “built-in feature that offers money on time.”

-At the same time, speed should not mean blind risk: it is achieved by automating the assessment, not by abandoning it.
-Well-built digital scoring accelerates the decision while simultaneously making it more justified.
+Speed should not mean blind risk.
+It comes from automating the assessment, not abandoning it.
+Well-built digital scoring accelerates the decision while making it more sound.

 What the Research Showed

-Category leaders according to Rocket Tech research ("Financing and Loans"): 1.
+Category leaders according to the Rocket Tech research (“Financing and Loans”): 1.
 NBU, 2.
 Anorbank, 3.
 BRB.

 Sluggish Processes

-Processing often requires in-person branch visits and paper document flow.
-For an active business, this is a barrier that cuts off a portion of demand even before an application is submitted.
+Processing often requires in-person branch visits and paper documents.
+For an active business, this is a barrier that cuts off part of the demand before an application is even filed.

 Lack of Industry Specifics

-Standard loan products do not account for business specifics: an exporter, a trading company, and an IT startup have different seasonality and different cash flow logic.
+Standard loan products ignore business specifics.
+An exporter, a trading company, and an IT startup have different seasonality and cash flow logic.

 Few Digital Channels

-Fully online channels, even for small amounts and microloans, are almost non-existent, although this is exactly where speed matters most.
+Fully online channels are almost nonexistent, even for small amounts and microloans, where speed matters most.

 How It Looks in Practice

-A trading company receives a lucrative offer from a supplier—but the purchase must be paid for within a couple of days.
-In an immature bank, the owner gathers a package of documents, goes to the branch, waits a week for a decision—and the deal falls through.
-In a mature scenario, they apply directly in the app, automated scoring evaluates them based on transaction history, and the approved limit appears on the same day.
-Moreover, a bank that sees the client's turnover can offer a loan in advance—before a gap occurs.
-A loan ceases to be a separate quest and becomes part of an everyday service.
+A trading company gets a lucrative offer from a supplier but needs to pay for the purchase within a couple of days.
+At one bank, the owner gathers documents, drives to a branch, and waits a week for a decision—the deal falls through.
+At another, they apply directly in the app: automated scoring evaluates their turnover, and an approved limit arrives the same day.
+A bank that monitors a client’s cash flow offers a loan before a gap even occurs.
+The loan stops being a separate quest and becomes part of everyday service.

-- Niche loan products — for exporters, startups, IT — with seasonal limits tailored to the real business cycle.
+- Niche loan products—for exporters, startups, IT—with seasonal limits tailored to the actual business cycle.

-- Scoring automation and a full online cycle: from submitting an application to managing the repayment schedule without visiting a branch.
+- Automated scoring and a fully online cycle: from application to repayment schedule management without visiting a branch.

-- Predictive analytics for personalized offers based on the client's transaction history — the bank offers a limit before the client even asks for it.
+- Predictive analytics for personalized offers based on the client’s transaction history—the bank offers a limit before the client asks for it.

-Fast online lending expands the funnel and allows issuing loans where previously the client would leave due to lengthy approvals.
-Data-driven scoring reduces risks and application processing costs, while personalized offers at the right moment increase conversion into issuance and loyalty.
-A loan ceases to be a one-time event and becomes a continuous growth service.
+Fast online lending widens the funnel and allows banks to issue loans where clients previously walked away due to long approvals.
+Data-driven scoring lowers risks and application processing costs, while timely personalized offers boost conversion rates and loyalty.
+A loan stops being a one-off event and becomes a continuous growth service.

 FAQ